“You shall have no other gods before me.” -- Exodus 20:3

 Through national and supranational entities, which instinctively crave power, they work to enact policies designed to curtail industrialization.
 A recent United Nations document would confer special rights on “mother earth” that could be defended in courts of law.
 To the extent that such efforts have had an effect, they have brought tragedy, particularly for people in the developing world who benefit most from advances in agriculture, medicine, and sanitation.
 They have resulted in the spread of preventable diseases, brought untimely deaths, and reduced the quality of life of millions of people.

-Like the useful idiots who sympathized with communism, millions support the goals of environmentalism.
-A majority simply see it as the wise and prudent management of nature.
+Like the useful idiots who sympathized with communism, millions support these goals of environmentalism.
 Like previous generations, they have been deceived by the fashionable dictates of the age.